Easy Berry Cobbler with Peach Nice Cream (Gluten + Dairy-Free)

 But, to keep things as healthy as possible, I made this “ice cream” with just 3 real-food ingredients: frozen bananas, frozen peaches and coconut milk.
 That’s it!
 There’s no dairy, and not even any sugar, refined or otherwise.

-If you’ve been on Instagram or Pinterest in the past year, you likely know this concoction as nice cream.
+If you’ve been on Instagram or Pinterest in the past few years, you likely know this concoction as ‘nice cream’.

 What is nice cream?
 At its simplest, nice cream is frozen bananas blended up into soft serve.
-I’m seriously amazed at how quickly it becomes just like ice cream in a blender, no fancy ice cream maker or churner or whatever other contraption home goods stores convince you you need.
+I’m seriously amazed at how quickly it becomes just like ice cream in a high speed blender (love my Vitamix!), no fancy ice cream maker or churner or whatever other contraption home goods stores convince you you need.
 Just a blender, that’s seriously it.

 I added peaches because, hello, summer.
 You can buy the 365 organic peaches at Whole Foods in the frozen department to keep things super easy, but if you want to get fresh, local peaches, just slice em’ up and freeze them the night before and you’ll be good to go.

-Whole Foods is my go-to grocery store for fresh, seasonal produce and frozen fruits/veggies–they’re 365 brand is organic and super affordable.
-Find a store near you, or order grocery delivery to your door through Instacart.
+Whole Foods is my go-to grocery store for fresh, seasonal produce and frozen fruits/veggies–their 365 brand is organic and super affordable.
+Find a store near you, or order grocery delivery to your door through Amazon Prime.

 I mean, just look at this photo, if that is not the most delicious summer dessert you’ve ever seen, I don’t know what is!